-A complete tutorial (with tips and secrets) on how to easily bake thin-sliced chicken breasts that are skinless and boneless.
-No more bland, rubbery baked chicken!
+A complete tutorial (with tips and secrets) on the best way to easily bake thin-sliced chicken breasts that are skinless and boneless.
+No more bland, rubbery baked chicken breasts!
 Say hello to hands-free, no-mess cooking!

-Finally, baked thin sliced chicken breasts with exciting flavors all over.
+Finally, an easy way to baked thin sliced chicken breasts with exciting flavors all over.
 That’s ACTUALLY tender and juicy and doesn’t require sauce or ketchup to make it taste good.

 This recipe tells you everything you need to know about baking thin chicken breasts, how long to marinate, how long to bake, at what temperature, what rub to use and the “why” behind all that.

-NO SKIN + NO BONES + NO FAT = RUBBERY FLESH
+NO SKIN + NO BONES + NO FAT = DRY CHICKEN BREASTS

-I have tried and tested different rubs and marinades, set different timings and temperatures but the results were the same.
+I tried and tested different rubs and marinades, set different timings and temperatures.
+Yet the chicken was not quite juicy.

-I HAD to come up with a healthy baked chicken breast recipe that gives soft and juicy chicken and also ticks all the boxes:
+I HAD to come up with a healthy baked chicken breast recipe that gives tender chicken and also ticks all the boxes:

-- pop in the oven and relax; no flipping, basting, babysitting, etc, etc.
+- Pop-in-the-oven-and-relax kind of recipe.
+That means no flipping, basting, babysitting, etc, etc.

 How to thinly slice chicken breast

-- Maintaining this thickness of chicken breasts is important because you are going to cook the chicken breasts covered, so there’s no way to check for doneness in the middle of cooking.
+- Maintaining this thickness of chicken breasts is important because you are going to cook the chicken breasts covered.
+There’s no way to check for doneness in the middle of cooking.